Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 Most Postive Reviews Among Others

 Have you noticed the phenomenon?
 The bidet toilet seat arena on Amazon seem to attract a lot of stars – high star rating that is.
 From the manual type to the electric models, at least a 4 stars on average and the reviews are in good numbers too.
 That is not something you often see on Amazon for sure.
 Is it because they are all good?
 That certainly is counter-intuitive when you are looking for a clear winner, isn’t it?
+Perhaps it’s a testament to how life-changing these products can be, as customers seem genuinely satisfied regardless of the brand or model.
+However, this abundance of glowing reviews makes it even more challenging to identify the best bidet toilet seats amidst a sea of contenders.
+It’s a curious mix of overwhelming choices and surprising consistency in quality that keeps shoppers on their toes.

 So to understand the rationale behind those high ratings, let’s regress a little to those days when Americans are still not receptive to the idea of using the bidet.
 Which is that oval basin next to the toilet where you clean up after the ‘business’.
 The reasons are multifaceted, but we are not going to discuss them here.